Suwannee bass: Habitat and biology

 The Suwannee bass is found in fast-moving shallow areas of rivers, known as shoals, over limestone, this is frequently covered in sand.
 They usually prefer neutral or basic waters, originating in springs emerging from aquifers in the limestone.
 They are uncommon in the lower parts of the Suwannee River where there is a tidal influence, but are absent from the upper reaches which are dominated by acidic waters draining from the Okefenokee Swamp.
 This species has a diet which is dominated by crayfish, although they will eat other invertebrates and fishes.
 In the lower, tidal reaches of the Suwannee River, the blue crab is taken by this species.
-The spawning season runs from February to May, peaking in April and May, when the water temperature reaches 18-19 °C The eggs are laid in circular depressions excavated near the edges of the streams where they are fertilised by the male.
+The spawning season runs from February to May, peaking in April and May, when the water temperature reaches 18-19 °C The eggs are laid in circular depressions excavated near the edges of the streams where they are fertilized by the male.
 The male then guards the eggs up to the point of hatching.
-Females have a faster growth rate and attain larger sizes than the males, the males rarely attain lengths greater than 13 in.
-The females can have a life span of up to 12 years although in the males it is 9 years.
+Females have a faster growth rate and attain larger sizes than the males; the males rarely attain lengths greater than 13 in.
+The females can have a life span of up to 12 years, while the males live up to nine years.